MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 <!--- Does nothing. $true stays $true; $false stays $false. --->

-Specifies whether to enable the Automatic Exclusions feature for the server.
+Specifies whether to enable the Automatic Exclusions feature.
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the DisableAutoExclusions